Classification of tight contact structures on small Seifert fibered L-spaces: Convex surface theory, overtwistedness, and isotopies

 We will be interested in slopes of tori, which peel off certain sequences of basic slices from thickened neighborhoods $U_i$, and their expression in the background basis.
-For that, recall the matrix form of a negative continued fraction $[a_0,\dots,a_k]\leftrightarrow$ { $ \cdots = $}.
-The following observations will serve as a computational simplification.

-\begin{lem} Vertices farther down the legs (inner continued fraction blocks in the decomposition of glued-up torus) do not influence the slope of peeled-off slices as seen from $-\partial(M\backslash V)$. \end{lem}
+Notice the following general behavior.